 In response to the unprecedented impact of COVID-19 on Canadian business and as part of Canada's COVID-19 Economic Response Plan, the Federal government announced the Canada Emergency Wage Subsidy on March 27, 2020.
 The CEWS protects jobs by helping businesses keep employees on the payroll and encouraging employers to re-hire workers previously laid off.
-Under this program, eligible employers received up to 75% of employee wages up to a maximum of \$847 per week per person.
 To qualify, businesses had to demonstrate that monthly revenue fell by a qualifying percentage compared against a reference period.
 Modified versions of this program have been rolled out since the original program expired in June 2020, with the Government including the extension of the program until September 2021 in the Federal Budget.
-The subsidy rates are expected to be gradually phased out between July 2021 and September 2021, however, a new subsidy is being introduced to encourage employers to hire new employees or bring back laid off employees.
+The subsidy rates were gradually phased out between July 2021 and September 2021.

-The Bank had submitted applications to the Canada Revenue Agency ("CRA") which resulted in the receipt of the wage subsidy for certain qualification periods.
+The Bank has submitted applications to the Canada Revenue Agency ("CRA"), which resulted in the receipt of the wage subsidy for certain qualification periods.

-Impact on business
+Impact on RFA Bank business

-The Bank remains vulnerable to the potential economic impact of COVID-19 and in particular, the risk that a significant number of mortgagees could become delinquent or default subsequent to the winding down or removal of government assistance programs.
+Aligned with the Canadian residential mortgage industry, The Bank remains vulnerable to the potential economic impact of COVID-19, specifically mortgagors potentially going into arrears, subsequent to the winding down or removal of government assistance programs.
 Such an event could have a significant impact on the Bank's allowance and provision for credit losses and negatively affect cash flows.
-At March 31, 2021, the Bank's unrestricted cash position remained strong with a cash and cash equivalents balance of \$90 million.
+At September 30, 2021, the Bank's unrestricted cash position remained strong with a cash and cash equivalents balance of \$76 million.
+The Bank will continue to monitor the situation and will adjust its forecasts and planned business activities in response to the emerging events and as new information becomes available.